luiscstr/Credit-Card-Custoer-Segmentation/README.md

-Unsupervised learning techniques to divide customers in segments based on their credit card consumption habits
+The marketing team of a bank wants to launch a targeted ad marketing campaign by dividing their customers into at least 3 distinctive groups.
+Unsupervised learning techniques to divide customers in segments based on their credit card consumption habits.

 The following methods/techniques are used in this project: